- Generic name: valacyclovir hydrochloride

 Valacyclovir "pros" and "cons"

-- high efficacy against HSV and VZV infections
+- High efficacy against HSV and VZV infections

-- significantly reduces the risk of transmission of genital herpes 2
+- Significantly reduces the risk of transmission of genital herpes 2

-- decreases asymptomatic shedding of the virus
+- Decreases asymptomatic shedding of the virus

-- more effective than acyclovir for herpes zoster 18, significantly decreases the likelihood and severity of post-herpes zoster pain
+- More effective than acyclovir for herpes zoster 18, significantly decreases the likelihood and severity of post-herpes zoster pain

-- provide better oral bioavailability, approximately 70% 19
+- Provide better oral bioavailability, upto 60-70% 19

-- convenient dosing regimen
+- Convenient dosing regimen

-- favorable safety profile
+- Favorable safety profile

 - Considered safe for the mother and baby during pregnancy (so far, no adverse outcomes in the fetus or newborn have been reported)

-- minor risk of drug interactions
+- Minor risk of drug interactions

-- does not eradicate latent virus
+- Does not eradicate latent virus

 Mode of action